Souparnika-7120/Posture-and-Ergonomics-Monitoring-for-Health-Intervention/README.md

 # Posture-and-Ergonomics-Monitoring-for-Health-Intervention
 Poor posture and bad ergonomics during daily activities especially long hours of sitting or working on computers can lead to neck pain, back pain and other musculoskeletal disorder.
-The project aims to monitorand correct user posture in real time using computer vision and sensor based techiniques, providing health intervention feedback to promote better ergonomics and long term well being.
+The project aims to monitor and correct user posture in real time using computer vision and sensor based techiniques, providing health intervention feedback to promote better ergonomics and long term well being.

 OBJECTIVE
 1. Detect improper posture using vision based or sensor based inputs.
 2. Alert users when incorrect posture is maintained for too long.